PRBioimages/vesselsegmentation/README.md

 During the testing phase, store the testing data and labels (not essential) in ./data/data_pre and ./data/data_label.
 Choose a trained model file and Run ./code/test.py.
 The predicted results will be saved in ./3dunet_results/YourModelName/prediction/YourTestingDataName.

 ### part3 post-processing
 Run ./code/postprocess.py to post-process the predicted volumes.
-The results of denoising and closing will saved in ./3dunet_results/YourModelName/prediction/YourTestingDataName.
+The results of denoising and closing operation will be saved in ./3dunet_results/YourModelName/prediction/YourTestingDataName.

 ### part4 quantification
-Run ./code/feats.py to extract centerline, radius, and branching point features and the metrics including mean radius and number of branching points will be saved in
+Run ./code/feats.py to extract centerline, radius, and branching point features and the metrics will be saved in ./3dunet_results/YourModelName/prediction/YourTestingDataName/quantify.
-./3dunet_results/YourModelName/prediction/YourTestingDataName/quantify.
 Other metrics can be measured by running ./code/measure_vessels.m in Matlab.